unrealwill/uncroppable/README.md

 ## How it's done :

-We steganographically encode a permuted half resolution image in the two least significant bits of each pixels.
+We steganographically encode a permuted half resolution image in the two least significant bits of each pixel.

 For more see the commented uncroppable.py file